johno/pixyll/_posts/2022-01-02-paying_yourself_llc.md

 As the owner of a Single-Member LLC, you pay Self-Employment Tax on the 2,000USD.

-Self-Employment Tax is really two separate taxes that get put together under one name to make it more confusing.
+Self-Employment Tax is two separate taxes combined under one name to make it more confusing.
 Self-Employment Tax is just a combination of Medicare and Social Security.

 After the Self-Employment Tax, the remainder of the distribution/draw (2,000USD) is all YOURS!